-The George L. Strike BMT Center, led by Pier Scaglioni, MD, is one of few transplantation sites which offers treatment in one outpatient hospital setting.
+The University of Cincinnati Transplant and Cellular Therapy Program, led by Edward Faber, MD, is one of few transplantation sites which offers treatment in one outpatient hospital setting.
 Designed with patient comfort and convenience in mind, the center features state-of-the-art cellular therapy infusion suites and exam rooms along with integrative appointment scheduling.
 Patients can expect a care team consisting of hematology oncology specialists who focus exclusively on blood cancers as well as dedicated radiation oncologists, cancer and bone marrow transplant-trained hospitalists, pathologists, oncology nurse practitioners and nurses, pharmacists, dietitians, oncology social workers, a nurse educator for patients and caregivers and a director for clinical quality management.

 This center has been performing allogeneic transplants since 2013 and has been an NMDP/Be The Match transplant center since August 2018.

-Adult - Emily Curran, Bryan Hambley, Tahir Latif, Pier Paolo Scaglioni
+Adult - John Byrd, Emily Curran, Edward Faber, Bryan Hambley, Tahir Latif, Pier Paolo Scaglioni

 Cord blood transplants performed on

 Lodging: Our hospital has established preferred relationships with the hotels below, which are convenient to our facilities across the Greater Cincinnati Area.
 We also have established a preferred relationship with Executive Transportation for shuttle service, should it be required.

 Cincinnati Marriott North, Residence Inn Cincinnati Downtown, Cincinnati Marriott Northeast, and Holiday Inn Cincinnati Airport.
 Please refer to the following link for more information: